If we don't empirically understand

-Our venture development activities led us to create the IDEA Institute, as we realized that most research into innovation was academic, and practitioners, investors and policy makers were biased to practical trial and error.
-The research activities of the IDEA Institute are focused on bridging the gap between the academic and the practical in innovation.
+Our venture development activities led us to formalize our research activities, as we realized that most research into innovation was academic, and practitioners, investors and policy makers were biased to practical trial and error.
+The research we do is focused on bridging the gap between the academic and the practical in innovation.

 The global economy depends on energy.
 Access to low-cost and abundant energy, most of it based on fossil fuels, has enabled rapid economic progress among developed nations over the past century.
 As development progresses and global incomes increase, and as that progress expands to include more of the global population the demand for energy will also grow, by a projected 42% in the next 25 years.